 instructs the Secretary-General, in close coordination with the Directors of the Bureaux and with the advice of the Council Working Group on Languages

-1 to implement all necessary measures in order to finalize the implementation of Resolution 154 (Rev. Dubai, 2018), within the financial limits of the Union as defined in its budget, while ensuring the required high quality of interpretation and translation;
+1 to implement all necessary measures in order to finalize the implementation of Resolution 154 (Rev. Bucharest, 2022), to maintain CWG-LANG, in order to monitor progress and report to the Council on the implementation of this resolution, working in close collaboration with ITU CCT and the Council Working Group on Financial and Human Resources within the financial limits of the Union as defined in its budget, while ensuring the required high quality of interpretation and translation;

-2 as required by Resolution 154 (Rev. Dubai, 2018), to present annually to the Council and to CWG-LANG, a report on the implementation of Resolution 154 (Rev. Dubai, 2018);
+2 as required by Resolution 154 (Rev. Bucharest, 2022), to present annually to the Council and to CWG-LANG, a report on the implementation of Resolution 154 (Rev. Bucharest, 2022);

 3 to intensify work on harmonization of the ITU Sectors' websites in a manner to ensure use of the six official languages of the Union on an equal footing,